RobertCrummett/2D_Halfspace_Stress_Permeability/README.md

 # Infinite Line Load affect on Half Space
 -----------------------------------------------------
-Use the folders to plot normal stress, permeability ratio change, or other stuff like shear stress or Coulomb failure potential
+Use the folders to plot normal stress, permeability ratio change, or other stuff like shear stress or Coulomb failure potential in the folder Other_Functions.

+Positive stress in this file indicates compression or counter clockwise rotation.

 ------------------------------------------------------
 All of the functions have documentation, explaining inputs, outputs, and units of variables.